 You also want to make sure that your audio is clear.
 Eliminate any background noises that are distracting or drown out your voice.
-Stay close enough to the microphone so that your viewers can hear you clearly.
+Stay close enough to the microphone so your viewers can hear you.

 Also, make sure the stream is visually appealing.
 Stream somewhere with adequate lighting.
 Use a tripod or prop up your phone in a way that captures you from a flattering angle.
 Try to get a shot that is straight on rather than tilted up or down.

-As a social media platform, TikTok is full of content that is fun and lighthearted.
+As a social media platform, TikTok is full of fun and lighthearted content.
 It is a good idea to match that energy to meet the general TikTok audience’s expectations.

 Don’t be afraid to have fun and crack some jokes.
-If you’re at ease and having a good time, your audience will feel it.
+Your audience will feel it if you’re at ease and having a good time.